google-deepmind/multiscope/README.md

 Encountered problems and their solutions:

 1. goimports not found, or "Please install goimports" message: you likely don't have Go in your PATH.
 See above how to set it.

+### Disclaimer

+Multiscope is still work in progress and is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.